AOF-Dev/MCinaBox/README_en.md

 - Add Multilingual support(Preliminary)
 - Add Forge and LiteLoader support(Please refer to the documentation)
 ### v0.1.1
-- Repair 内存为空时因异步消息管理器刷新而引发的崩溃
+- Repair Memory is empty collapse caused by asynchronous message manager refresh
-- Repair 添加自定义按键时一些值为空引发的崩溃
+- Repair Add a custom button triggered the collapse of some value is empty
-- Repair 下载器重复下载已经存在的文件
+- Repair Repeated downloader to download the already existing files
-- Repair boat-3模式下主键值为鼠标的自定义按键无效
+- Repair Boat - 3 mode primary key value for the custom of the mouse button is invalid
-- Repair Android媒体扫描minecraft文件夹而引发的图库崩溃
+- Repair Android media gallery collapse caused scan minecraft folder
-- Change 自定义按键对话框操作按钮置顶
+- Change Custom dialog operation buttons placed at the top
-- Add 自定义按键时拖动来改变位置
+- Add Custom button drag to change position
-- Add 状态指示器增加对内存大小设置的限制
+- Add Status indicator to increase the limitation on the memory size Settings
-- Remove 暂时移除整合包导入功能入口
+- Remove Temporarily remove integration package import entry
-- Remove 暂时移除Toolbar 更多选项
+- Remove Temporarily remove the Toolbar more options

 ### v0.1.0
 - First release